Experience The Music Zoo from a Unique Panoramic View!

 For six months, we designed and built our facility, collaborated with manufacturers, spent money, made too many decisions, and then finally moved into our dream home, a process documented in this earlier blog entry.
-Here in 2014, we are marking our 20th Anniversary of selling the world’s finest gear to the world’s best customers, and we felt it was time to give the now three-year-old store a fitting tribute in photos.
+As we approach our 25th Anniversary of selling the world’s finest gear to the world’s best customers, and we felt it was time to give the store a fitting tribute in photos.
 We hope you enjoy them.
 And if you have never visited us, we’d love to have you stop by and play as many guitars as you’d like!
 View the your below!
 Click the photos to enlarge!

 We’ve designed our space to be an environment conducive to people who love guitars, talking about guitars, playing guitars, talking to other people who love guitars, trying out an amp at full-tilt volume, and perhaps taking one home with you.
 We can’t promise you that you won’t become more of a guitar addict than you already may be when you leave.
 Our downstairs lobby/showroom is filled with a handful of guitar styles and serves as an example of what lays farther ahead in our store.